comfuture/nuxt-fastapi/README.md

 $ npm run dev
 ```

-API Server that made with flask will be launched automacally.
+API Server that made with fastapi will be launched automacally.

 ----